9 Avenue S.E. Bridge replacement project

 - Remove existing bridge: fall 2019: COMPLETED

-- Landscaping (includes replanting trees), refurbish Sculpture Park, install commemoration pieces and Inglewood sign: fall 2020 and spring 2021
+- Landscaping (includes replanting trees), refurbish Sculpture Park, install commemoration pieces and Inglewood sign: spring 2022

 *Construction is dependent on weather, site conditions and timing of other projects in the neighbourhood.
 Updates will be provided regularly, but dates may change.